Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

   and forwards it to your upstream services. **This is the port that interests us in this guide.**
 - `:8443` on which Kong listens for incoming HTTPS traffic.
-This port has a similar behavior as the `:8000` port, except that it expects HTTPs traffic.
+This port has a similar behavior as the `:8000` port, except that it expects HTTPS traffic only.
 This port can be disabled via the configuration file.

 In this document we cover routing capabilities of Kong by explaining in detail how incoming requests on port `:8000` are proxied to a configured upstream